cygni/cygni-competence-aws2-ec2album/README.md

 1. Setup IAM role 'ec2-with-s3': with AmazonS3FullAccess
 1. Create S3 bucket.
 Make sure that it is publicly readable.
 Make note of name, to be used below

-In order to make the bucket open for public, you need to configure this bucket policy:
+To make the bucket open for public, you can configure the following bucket policy.
+This is **not actually necessary** for this application but may help with debugging.

 ```javascript
 {